TGOlson/nba-graph/README.md

 npm run serve:app
 ```

-### scraper
+### graph

+The `graph` module is a CLI tool which downloads and parses NBA data from `www.basketball-reference.com`, and builds a graph from the output.

-The scraper downloads and extracts the relevant NBA data from `www.basketball-reference.com`.
-Output data is stored under `/data`, first as `.html` files from the initial download, then as `.csv` files after the data is extracted.
+Output data is stored under `/data`, first as `.html` files from the initial download, then as `.json` files after the data is parsed.

 Some download commands can be run in any order, while some require data to exist before they can be run.
 Suggested order for downloads is: `leagues`, `teams`, `seasons`, `players-index`, then `players`.

 Afterwards, extraction commands can be run in any order: `extract-{leagues,franchises,teams,seasons,players}`.

-Run scraper
+Run graph

 ```
 TODO